Sun Yun-suan: Government career

 He returned to Taiwan and joined the ROC government as Minister of Communications in 1967.
 In 1969, he was transferred to become Minister of Economic Affairs and served until 30 May 1978 when he was promoted to Premier of the Republic of China.

 He is credited as one of the chief architects of Taiwan's "economic miracle" that led Taiwan to become one of the East Asian Tigers.
 It was during Sun's premiership the Ten Infrastructure Projects, including the Chiang Kai-shek International Airport, the Number 1 Nuclear Power Plant, and the Sun Yat-sen National Expressway, were completed.
 Sun championed the establishment of high-technology industries that would later become the basis of the Taiwanese economy.
 He initiated the development of the Industrial Technology Research Institute (that would later give rise to numerous major semiconductor companies such as TSMC) and the Hsinchu Science-based Industrial Park which would serve as a major electronics and semiconductor manufacturing hub.
 Sun is also credited for transforming Taiwan's existing export industries, which were developed in the 1960s and centered on textiles, shoes, plastic toys, and agriculture, to the more sustainable fields of petrochemicals, machine tools, and electronics.

+During the process of forming his cabinet in May 1978, Sun Yun-suan reportedly relied on the assistance of legislative and party leaders to secure support within the Legislative Yuan.
+According to Chao Tze-chi, then Kuomintang caucus leader, Chiang Ching-kuo convened a meeting on 17 May 1978 with Chao, Zhang Baoshu, and Sun Yun-suan, indicating his intention to nominate Sun as Premier and requesting Chao and Zhang’s assistance in coordinating support.
+Chao recalled that responsibilities outside the legislature were assigned to Zhang, while he accompanied Sun to meet over 440 legislators to secure their recognition and backing.

+Chao further recounted that on 22 May, due to protests from the CC Clique, different legislators were hosted by separate intermediaries for a meal: Huang Shao-ku for the CC Clique, Ku Cheng-kang and Ni Wen-ya for the Young China Party and Democratic Socialist Party legislators, and Chao himself for independent legislators.
+Following these efforts, Chao calculated projected votes and reported them to Chiang Ching-kuo, who reportedly wished that Sun’s vote tally not exceed Chiang’s own previous election as Legislative Yuan President.
+Chao claimed that, because of Sun’s high reputation, integrity, and lack of personal ties to the Chiang family, his vote share risked exceeding that benchmark.
+To address this, Chao personally decided number of legislators to submit blank or invalid votes to ensure Chiang’s desired outcome.